 Investments on the eb5Marketplace investment platform have varying levels of potential return.
 Some investments will cap the investor’s return, sometimes offering a potential maximum return of 1% per year or less.
 Other investments aim at providing opportunities with a potential for higher returns Examine your investment options carefully and reach out to our registered broker representatives to identify the right investment for your risk tolerance and investment goals.
 (Remember that past performance cannot be a guarantee of future results.)

 There are two reasons why EB-5 capital is less attractive to strong projects: the cost to properly structure an EB-5 investment, and the uncertainty of when EB-5 funds will become available to the project.
 Thus, to offset these factors and make EB-5 capital attractive, a strong project will require a significant saving on the cost of EB-5 capital.
 This saving is reflected in the return offered to investors.

 Regulations require that EB-5 investments must be equity investments.
 But, as is often the case with regional center investments, the EB-5 fund that collects investor capital then makes a loan to a job-creating entity (JCE).
 Investors are typically repaid upon the redemption of the loan by the EB-5 fund, but this is not always the case.
 Review our investment terms and the offering documents carefully to understand how EB-5 investors are treated.
 With a direct investment, the structure is far simpler: the investor makes an equity investment directly into the business that creates the jobs.
 The investor can therefore have the exibility of when to sell their equity and exit on market terms and rates.

 Yes.
-To qualify for the $800,000 investment amount (instead of the $1,000,000 standard investment) the project must be located in a Target Employment Area (TEA), or be an infrastructure project.
-To qualify for TEA designation, the project must be in a rural area or a high-unemployment area (50% above national average).
+To qualify for the $800,000 investment amount (instead of the $1,050,000 standard investment) the project must be located in a Target Employment Area (TEA), or be an infrastructure project.
+To qualify for TEA designation, the project must be in a rural area or a high-unemployment area (50% above national average.
 The investments currently on eb5Marketplace are $800,000 investments.